canalplus/react-keys/README.md

 ## Why ?

-The need of a non-intrusive and fast way to bind keys to a react-powered UI.
+The need a fast way to bind keys to a react-powered UI with awesome redux for state management.

 ## Installation
 `react-keys` requires **React 0.14 or later**